Skip to content

 Is Argentina a cheap country to visit?

 It depends on your budget and what you’re looking to do.
-It can get quite pricey if you plan to splash out on fancy hotels and dining at high-end restaurants.
+It can get quite pricey if you plan to splurge on fancy hotels and dine at high-end restaurants.

 Buy your pesos now